Wind-driven Los Angeles wildfire leaves one dead, forces 100,000 to flee

 Los Angeles County Fire Captain Tony Imbrenda told local radio station KPCC that high winds also were making it more difficult to effectively fight the flames from the air, causing dissipation of water and fire-retardant drops before they could hit the ground.

 Similarly strong winds in northern and central California prompted utility giant Pacific Gas & Electric to impose a precautionary shutoff of power to hundreds of thousands of homes and businesses to reduce the risk of wildfires.
-Governor Gavin Newsom said on Thursday the unprecedented measure was the fault of years of mismanagement by the utility.
+Governor Gavin Newsom said on Thursday the unprecedented measure faulted the utility for what he called years of mismanagement.

 At daybreak, the Saddleridge fire was still completely uncontained and its cause was under investigation.

 Some 23,000 homes and around 100,000 residents were under mandatory evacuation orders that were expected to remain in effect for at least a few days, fire officials said.
-A number of emergency shelters quickly filled to capacity.
+A number of emergency shelters quickly filled to capacity, as evacuees wondered whether their homes were still standing.

+“They don’t know what’s going on.
+They’ve been evacuated, and that’s all they know,” Michelle Gross, the director of a Red Cross shelter set up at the Granada Hills Recreation Center, said when reached by phone.

 The fire prompted several freeway closures in the northern part of L.A.’s San Fernando Valley.
 At least 25 homes in two neighborhoods were destroyed early on Friday, authorities said.